 Reading - A critical response to Shakespeare's portrayal of a character or exploration of a theme.
-Writing - A piece of persuasive writing.

 Unit 2: Modern Novel

 In Year 9, students will study My Name is Leon by Kit De Waal: set in the 1970s, the novel is about a young black boy's quest to reunite with his beloved white half-brother after they are separated in foster care.